anas-ambri/anas-ambri.github.io/_posts/2014-09-26-abstracting-ios-8-new-location-manager.md

---
+---
 layout: post
-title: Wrapping up the new iOS 8 CLLocationManager
+title: "Abstracting iOS 8 new Location Manager"
 categories: tech
 tags: iOS 8
+ -
 ---

 In the new iOS release, [CLLocationManager](https://developer.apple.com/library/prerelease/iOS/documentation/CoreLocation/Reference/CLLocationManager_Class/index.html), the class responsible for retrieving location, gets a major overhaul, by introducing specific permission methods.
 While you can get some details on these changes by looking at the [documentation](https://developer.apple.com/library/prerelease/iOS/documentation/CoreLocation/Reference/CLLocationManager_Class/index.html), I wanted to introduce a wrapper class we are using at Guestful for wrapping all the Location-retrieval logic, especially the backward-compatibility code.
 This solution is based off Michael Babiy's [code](http://www.michaelbabiy.com/cllocationmanager-singleton/), which exposes a method for enabling a Singleton CLLocationManager class.
 The method exposed here takes this even further, by allowing any number of "observers" on this class.